marceldobehere/goofy-chat-app/readme.md

 The messages are RSA End-To-End encrypted, so that not even the sever can read them.
 The server only holds public keys, and messages which are to be sent.

-## How to use
-1. Clone the repo
-2. Run `npm install`
-3. Run `npm start`
-4. The server is now running at localhost:80
+Also FYI this is still in development.
+I only wanted to publish it rn bc its in a working state.
+So feel free to experiment with it, but don't expect it to be perfect.

 ## How to use the website/app
-1. Go to the website
+1. Go to the website (either hosted by me (not yet), by someone else or locally)
 2. Read your number/id
 3. Add other people
 4. Chat with em